-Hard Disk Drive material is shredded at our Sacktory® and shipped to a specialist recycler to extract steel, aluminium and precious metals, like gold and silver.
+Hard drivers and other materials are shredded at our Sacktory® and shipped to a specialist recycler to extract steel, aluminium and precious metals like gold and silver.

 Sent to our recycling partners, UK-based Viridor, for further cleaning to produce a furnace-ready product which is recycled back into bottles and jars.

 When separated, this low grade plastic is sent from our Sacktory® to plastic film re-processors to be turned into black bin bags.